Acrylic Painting

 What you'll need to get started

-Covers color mixing, brushwork, and a few approachable projects to follow along with.
+A Walter Foster project book.
+Step-by-step lessons on color mixing, brushwork, and simple subjects to follow along with.

 If you like this, also try